 Who Pays For Closing Costs on a Real Estate Transaction?

-Borrowers with lower credit scores may have extra origination charges.
-Borrowers under 600 credit scores may be charged discount points for the lender’s loan level pricing adjustment (LLPA).
+Borrowers with lower credit scores may incur additional origination charges.
+Those with credit scores below 600 may face discount point charges as part of the lender’s loan level pricing adjustment (LLPA).

-The type of property, such as condos, two to four-unit multi-family homes, and manufactured homes, may have higher origination charges due to loan-level pricing adjustments.
-Closing costs also vary depending on the mortgage loan program.
-For example, non-QM loans may have higher closing costs than government closing costs.
+Property types, such as condos, two to four-unit multi-family homes, and manufactured homes, can lead to higher origination charges due to loan-level pricing adjustments.
+Closing costs also fluctuate depending on the mortgage loan program, with non-QM loans typically carrying higher closing costs than government programs.

 What are Closing Costs?